ENCCS/gpu-programming/content/13-examples.rst

 Julia GPU acceleration
 ~~~~~~~~~~~~~~~~~~~~~~

 A Julia version of the stencil example above can be found below (a simplified version of the HeatEquation module at https://github.com/ENCCS/HeatEquation.jl.

+Source files of the examples presented below are available in the `content/examples/stencil/julia <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/stencil/julia>`_ directory.

-To run it on LUMI CPU partition, type:
+To run the example on LUMI CPU partition, type:

 .. code-block:: console